ralna/GALAHAD/doc/C/rst-dir/rpd_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are:

+		  * **0**
-		  * 0. The statistics have been recovered successfully.
+                    The statistics have been recovered successfully.

-		  * -93.
+		  * **-93**
                     The QPLIB file did not contain the required data.

 	*
 		- f

-		- is a scalar of type double, that gives the constant term :math:`f` from the objective function.
+		- is a scalar of type double, that gives the constant term $f$ from the objective function.

 .. index:: pair: function; rpd_get_xlu
 .. _doxid-galahad__rpd_8h_1a6a5cbf68b561cc6db0ba08304d28787c: